By this point, meteorologists have collected enough information to build detailed maps of weather across the United States.

 But a team of researchers in Oklahoma and Tennessee have suggested a new kind of map that tracks what people think the weather is like in different parts of the country.

 The researchers were especially interested in people’s perceptions of what areas are at high risk for extreme weather events, including drought, extreme cold, snowstorms, heat waves, tornadoes, hurricanes, wildfires and floods.
-If people’s mental maps of where these events occur diverges too far from reality, it could interfere with disaster preparedness.
+If people’s mental maps of where these events occur diverge too far from reality, it could interfere with disaster preparedness.

 To this end, the researchers surveyed 9,542 people across the United States, asking them how high they thought their areas’ risks were for the various extreme whether events.